Dominique57/ChatBotMaker/README.md

   - user = relationship('User', uselist=False, back\_populates='arguments')

 The database expects a config (sqlachemy.config) object to initialize the database.
-You can postpone the database creation using create\_database=False), add your own ORM classes using the database.base attribute and construct the database using database.create_database().
+You can postpone the database creation using create\_database=False, add your own ORM classes using the database.base attribute and construct the database using database.create_database().

 ###### Custom tables / ORM classes

-You can add custom tables (thus ORM classes) by not creating immediatly the database (ie create_database=False) and using the database **base** object to identify your custom tables.
+You can add custom tables (thus ORM classes) by potponing the final creation of the database (ie create_database=False) and using the database **base** object to identify your custom tables.

 In case you want to create relationships with default classes, it is possible.
 You can input in the database constructor **user_rs** and **arg_rs**, list of